Linux Basic Guide (Ubuntu/Kali)

 cat file.txt

-- To edit the file
+- To edit a file:

 sudo nano file.txt